-About 2 weeks ago I faced stacks and stacks of Easy Eggplant Parmesan Stacks.
-Call me crazy, but leftovers in large proportions makes your mind wander and open to new possibilities.
-The stacks were so cheesy and gooey.
-And, the Big Game and Oscar night were just around the corner…prime time appetizer eating occasions.
-I could not shake the feeling that it would be sooo easy to just mix up the cooked stacks and snack on a dip for the next few days.
+The stacks were so cheesy and melty.
+I could not shake the feeling that it would be sooo easy to just mix up the leftovers and snack on a dip for the next few days.
 I literally took the fully prepared eggplant parmesan, skin and all, and pulsed it in a food processor.
-And…
+And…it was so good!

-If you’re in the same situation (with leftovers, that is) you might just want to try out my method.
-However, it’s not the most efficient way to to make this appetizer for a crowd.
 For a dip, a more traditional route is called for, much like you might use for Baba Ghanouj.
 Cut the eggplant in half and roast it until the outside is tender and crinkly.
 After pulsing the flesh with some marinara sauce, stir in the cheeses and bake.
-Garnish and serve.
+Garnish with basil and more cheese and serve.
 It’s that easy!

 - 2 pounds eggplant